karthiTox/deepnet.js/readme.md

 ```

 __Contains:__
-* __data__ The values of the tensor. it array of numbers.
+* __data__ The values of the tensor.
+Array of numbers.

 * __shape__ The shape of the tensor. if it is not defined, it will be automatically found from data.

 ## Vertex

-A vertex is a point on the graph, it holds the tensor and grad (tensor) to calculate the derivatives of the tensor and it is used to construct a graph.
+A vertex is a point on the graph, it holds the tensor and grad (tensor) and it is used to calculate the derivatives of the tensor respectively.

 ```js
 const a = dn.vertex(dn.tensor([1, 2, 3, 4], [2, 2]));